 How to connect your Xbox controller to your PC

-At Asurion—we’ve got tech covered.
+Asurion Experts have all your tech care needs covered.
 Here’s our guide to connecting your Xbox controller to your PC.

 How to connect your Xbox controller to your PC with a USB cable